NHS England lost £1.25bn to fraud and various economic crimes in 2016/17, according to new figures.

 Prescription fraud alone costs the NHS £217m every year, allowing fraudsters to get away without paying the prescription charge of £8.60 per item.

-But acts of fraud are not limited to patients.
+But acts of fraud are not limited try viagra for free to patients.

 Last year, payroll and identity frauds represented around £90m, while dentists claimed £73m for work they did not carry.